Patrick Dunachie countertenor

-The King’s Singers are constantly welcomed on the world’s great stages today and have been throughout their history.
-They are ambassadors for musical excellence and extraordinary wealth of original works as well as leading to some fantastic collaborations.
+The King’s Singers are consistently welcomed on the world’s great stages today and have been throughout their history.
+They are ambassadors for musical excellence around the globe and have an ongoing commitment to new music that has resulted in an extraordinary wealth of original works as well as leading to some fantastic collaborations.

 The King’s Singers were founded on 1 May 1968, when choral scholars who had recently graduated from King’s College, Cambridge, gave a concert at the Queen Elizabeth Hall at the Southbank Centre in London.
 Formed in Cambridge, the group had been singing together for some years in a range of line-ups under a different name, but this London debut was the catalyst for a five-decade-long career.
 Their vocal make-up was, by chance, two countertenors, a tenor, two baritones and a bass, and the group has never wavered from this formation since.

-The King’s Singers have accumulated many glowing reviews from the world’s great musical publications, two Grammy Awards from five nominations, an Emmy Award, and place in Gramophone magazine’s inaugural Hall of Face, among numerous other awards.
+The King’s Singers have accumulated many glowing reviews from the world’s great musical publications, two Grammy® Awards, an Emmy® Award, and place in Gramophone magazine’s inaugural Hall of Fame, among numerous other awards.

-In Its early years, the group’s sound was informed by the work of arrangers like Gordon Langford, Daryl Runswick and Goff Richards, many of whom had worked extensively with brass bands.
-Writing for voices with this specific experience helped to develop the blended “close-harmony” sound that has become a hallmark for so many King’s Singers performances and recordings since.
-In more recent times, individual King’s Singers such as Philip Lawson and Bob Chilcott have written arrangements and compositions prolifically from within the group.
-This music sits alongside a panoply of commissioned works by many leading composers of the 20th and 21st centuries – including Sir John Tavener, Gyorgy Ligeti, Toru Takemitsu, John Rutter, Luciano Berio, Nico Muhly and Eric Whitacre.
-The group’s mission has always been to expand their repertoire with the aim of helping feed new music into the canon for ensembles and choirs of all kinds around the world.
+In their early years, the group’s sound was informed by the work of arrangers like Gordon Langford, Daryl Runswick and Goff Richards, many of whom had worked extensively with brass bands.
+Writing for voices with this specific experience helped to develop the blended ‘close-harmony’ sound that has become a hallmark for so many King’s Singers performances and recordings since.
+In more recent times, individual King’s Singers such as Philip Lawson and Bob Chilcott have written music prolifically from within the group.
+This music sits alongside a panoply of commissioned works by many superb composers of the 20th and 21st centuries – including Sir John Tavener, György Ligeti, Toru Takemitsu, John Rutter, Luciano Berio, Nico Muhly and Eric Whitacre.
+The group’s mission has always been to expand their repertoire with the aim of sharing their new music with ensembles and choirs of all kinds around the world.
 Much of their commissioned repertoire and arrangements are available in print through the publisher Hal Leonard.
-Over two million items from their King’s Singers collection have been shared with customers worldwide.
+Over two million items from their King’s Singers collection have been shared with their customers worldwide.

 This ongoing commitment to spreading great music incorporates a lot of teaching, both on tour and at home.
-In 2020, the King’s Singers will launch their new project “Finding Harmony” – a movement to explore moments in history when songs have united nations., cultures and causes.
-While touring Finding Harmony around the worlds, they will continue to lead workshops & masterclasses across the world as they travel, including a week-long residential Summer School in which the six King’s Singers work with groups and individuals on the techniques of ensemble singing that have governed how they make music to this day.
-Their next Summer School will take place in the beautiful surroundings of Princeton University in June 2020.
+In 2019, the group will lead workshops & masterclasses across the world as they travel.
+Week-long residential courses now also take an important place in their annual calendar, when the six King’s Singers work with groups and individuals on the techniques of ensemble singing that have governed how they make music to this day.
+Their next Summer School will take place in the beautiful Cambridge University, the home of The King’s Singers, in July 2019.